 The truth is, there are no assessments in existence that could live up to the expectations listed above.
 But that does not mean that assessments are useless or without merit in the hiring process.
 Let’s take a look at what the Myers-Briggs assessment CAN do.

-What Myers-Briggs Type Indicator CAN Do
+4 Things the Myers-Briggs Type Indicator CAN Do

 For example, if you know your organization is in a stage of the growth cycle that requires some stability, hiring a naturally innovative manager could have significantly adverse effects.

-Help the team work together more effectively.
+2. Help the team work together more effectively

 The ability to prepare a new hire’s manager for getting off to the right start on day one can be invaluable.
 After all, an NF manager (ENFJ, INFJ, ENFP, or INFP) will naturally speak in more abstract terms and will make decisions through the filter of harmony within the group.
-If a new hire is an SP (ESFP, ESTP, ISFP, ISTP), who will expect concrete communication and will make pragmatic decisions, things could get off to a rocky start very quickly.
+If a new hire is an SP (ESFP, ESTP, ISFP, ISTP), who expects concrete communication and makes pragmatic decisions, things could get off to a rocky start very quickly.

 “Temperament theory has been around for over 25 centuries in one form or another.
 Not only the early philosophers but modern scientists recognize that every living being has a temperament, often described in terms such as easygoing, high strung, calm, etc.”